ieat/modaclouds-batch-engine/README.md

  - `output`: an archive containing the output directory
  - `stdout`: a file containing the standard output of the application
  - `stderr`: a file containing the error output of the application
- - `_userlog`: a file containing the scheduling information.
-This artifact might be removed in any of the following versions.
-Do not use.

 # Bundle Specification